 In general, avoidance will be the preferred treatment.
 Historic properties within the direct APE that can be avoided will be given a minimum 500-foot buffer, or a buffer as otherwise agreed with the Consulting Parties.
 The buffer will be placed from the outside edge of the historic property's boundary and marked for avoidance at least 15 calendar days prior to commencement of construction activities.
 Marking will be either physical flagging or a means of electronically identifying sites and will remain in place until construction activities have ceased in the area.
-Additionally, professionals meeting the appropriate qualification standards (PA Stipulation VI.A) may be tasked with conducting periodic site avoidance assessments during construction, through a series of drop-in site visits, to confirm marked areas are being avoided.
+Additionally, professionals meeting the appropriate qualification standards (PA Stipulation VI.A) may be required to conduct periodic site avoidance assessments during construction, through a series of drop-in site visits, to confirm marked areas are being avoided (see Section 7.2.2).